World’s largest active volcano starts to erupt in Hawaii, sending ash nearby

 Mauna Loa is one of five volcanoes that together make up the Big Island of Hawaii, which is the southernmost island in the Hawaiian archipelago.

-Mauna Loa, rising 13,679 feet (4,169 meters) above sea level, is the much larger neighbor to Kilauea volcano, which erupted in a residential neighborhood and destroyed 700 homes in 2018.
+Mauna Loa, rising 13,679 feet (4,169 meters) above sea level, is a much larger neighbor to the Kilauea volcano, which erupted in a residential neighborhood and destroyed 700 homes in 2018.
 Some of its slopes are much steeper than Kilauea’s so when it erupts, its lava can flow much faster.

 During a 1950 eruption, the mountain’s lava traveled 15 miles (24 kilometers) to the ocean in less than three hours.